rolindrkn/landing-page/README.md

 - Dynamically add content to the page.
 This project builds dynamic navigation menu.

-- When a user clicks on a navigation item, the item scrolls  to the appropriate section rather than giving you the default jump.
+- When a user clicks on a navigation item, the item scrolls  to the appropriate section rather than giving the default jump.

 - While navigating through the page, the section that is active in the viewport/closest to the top is distinguished from the other sections.